Satoshi Kon: Themes

-The theme of "mixture of fiction and reality" is a keyword that symbolizes Kon Satoshi's works, and he repeatedly depicts the relationship between "fiction and reality" with various approaches in each of his works.
-In Perfect Blue, Millennium Actress and Paprika, the boundary between fiction and reality gradually became blurred, and the characters were portrayed as going back and forth between fiction and reality.
-At first glance, Tokyo Godfathers does not seem to deal with the motif of "fiction and reality," but it does have a device in which the "fiction" of "miracles and coincidences" is successively introduced into the realistic life of homeless people in Tokyo.
-Because of the character designs and the way they are expressed, Kon's works seem to be aiming for realism.
-However, Kon's goal is not to "depict landscapes and people that look as if they are real" but to "depict the moment when landscapes and people that look as if they are real suddenly reveal themselves to be 'fiction' or 'pictures'.
-His ability to depict a realistic world, which he has demonstrated in order in the films he has participated in as a staff member, such as Otomo's and Oshii's works, is utilized in his own works to most effectively show the drop of "transition from reality to fiction".
-The world that appears to be real in Kon's works does not remain real, but is suddenly transformed into an unfamiliar world in order to disorient the audience.
+The theme of "mixture of fiction and reality" was a keyword that symbolizeed Satoshi Kon's works, and he repeatedly depicted the relationship between "fiction and reality" with various approaches in each of his works.
+In Perfect Blue, Millennium Actress, Paranoia Agent, and Paprika, the boundary between fiction and reality gradually became blurred, and the characters were portrayed as going back and forth between fiction and reality.
+At first glance, Tokyo Godfathers did not seem to deal with the motif of "fiction and reality," but it had a device in which the "fiction" of "miracles and coincidences" is successively introduced into the realistic life of homeless people in Tokyo.
+Because of the character designs and the way they are expressed, Kon's works seemed to be aiming for realism.
+However, Kon's goal was not to "depict landscapes and people that look as if they are real" but to "depict the moment when landscapes and people that look as if they are real suddenly reveal themselves to be 'fiction' or 'pictures'".
+His ability to depict a realistic world, which he demonstrated in order in the films he has participated in as a staff member, such as Otomo's and Oshii's works, was utilized in his own works to most effectively show the drop of "transition from reality to fiction".
+The world that appeared to be real in Kon's works did not remain real, but is suddenly transformed into an unfamiliar world in order to disorient the audience.
 This is the reason why he insisted on animated films instead of live action.

-When asked about his interest in female characters, Kon stated that female characters were easier to write because he is not able to know the character in the same way as a male character, and "can project my obsession onto the characters and expand the aspects I want to describe."
-With a frame of reference up to Tokyo Godfathers, Susan J. Napier notes that while the theme of performance is the one obvious commonality in his works, she finds that the concept of the male gaze is the more important topic for discussion.
-Napier shows the evolution of Kon's use of the gaze from its restrictive and negative aspects in Magnetic Rose and Perfect Blue, to a collaborative gaze in Millennium Actress before arriving at a new type of gaze in Tokyo Godfathers which revels in uncertainty and illusion.
+When asked about his interest in female characters, Kon stated that female characters were easier to write because he was not able to know the character in the same way as a male character, and "can project my obsession onto the characters and expand the aspects I want to describe."
+With a frame of reference up to Tokyo Godfathers, Susan J. Napier noted that while the theme of performance is the one obvious commonality in his works, she found that the concept of the male gaze was the more important topic for discussion.
+Napier showed the evolution of Kon's use of the gaze from its restrictive and negative aspects in Magnetic Rose and Perfect Blue, to a collaborative gaze in Millennium Actress before arriving at a new type of gaze in Tokyo Godfathers which reveled in uncertainty and illusion.

 Dean DeBlois said, "Satoshi Kon used the hand-drawn medium to explore social stigmas and the human psyche, casting a light on our complexities in ways that might have failed in live action.
 Much of it was gritty, intense and, at times, even nightmarish.
 Kon didn't shy away from mature subject matter or live-action sensibilities in his work, and his films will always occupy a fascinating middle ground between 'cartoons' and the world as we know it."